isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <br>(2) <strong>Transferable Documents</strong> for example Electronic Transferable
 Records (ETRs) such as electronic Bill of Lading and warehouse receipt</p>
 <p>The outputs are TradeTrust-enabled documents known as <strong>TrustDoc files</strong> which
-are portable and effective across systems, enabling a fully <strong>decentralised approach</strong> to manage business transactions, eliminating the need for you and all your transacting parties to use a common digital platform and contractual rulebook.</p>
+are portable and effective across systems.
+Thereby, enabling a fully <strong>decentralised approach</strong> to manage business transactions, eliminating the need for you and all your transacting parties to use a common digital platform and contractual rulebook.</p>
 <p>TradeTrust provides three key functionalities.
 TradeTrust uses verifiable